Adubz97/Adubz97/README.md

 ## <h2 align="center">Hi there 👋  My name is Abdullah Albasha!</h4>

-<p>I'm a Full Stack Software Engineer/Web Developer experienced in Ruby on Rails and JavaScript based programming.
-Passionate about learning new cutting edge technologies, languages, and frameworks.
+   I'm a Full Stack Software Engineer/Web Developer experienced in Ruby on Rails and JavaScript based programming.
+Passionate about</p> learning new cutting edge technologies, languages, and frameworks.
 Excels as a team player and able to work independently.
 Ability to learn and master new technologies quickly, Highly adaptable and engaged to problem solve effectively.

 ## <h2 align="center">Flatiron School Projects</h4>
   - **"JustRight"**- A single page app that provides parents top quality services such as tutoring and babysitting.
 FrontEnd||BackEnd||Demo